gabrieljoel/devshop/content/english/_index.md

 ---
 # Banner
 banner:
-  title: "Tailored Software Solutions: Crafting Your Competitive Edge"
+  title: "Drive Your Business Forward with Custom Software Solutions"
-  content: "Streamline operations and secure market leadership with our precision-engineered software and strategic expertise"
+  content: "Boost efficiency and outpace competitors with software designed just for you.
+Our team ensures your business tools are easy to use, perfectly matched to your needs, and ready to grow with you."
   image: "/images/banner.png"
   button:
     enable: true
-    label: "Start Your Strategy Session"
+    label: "Start Your Free Consultation"
     link: "/contact"

 # Features